-- (3) Capacity and structural requirements for - (a) diversion devices are designed - (i) incorporate coarse screen filters or sedimentation to remove suspended particles, oils and greases and solids prior to discharge to the greywater application area; - (ii) physically capture or filter out solids prior to irrigation and have the filter readily accessible for cleaning; - (iii) manage the output capacity from the contributing household fixtures; - (iv) automatically overflow to reticulated sewerage system if the facility's filtering or irrigation system does not work or does not work properly; - (v) ensure greywater can be diverted to the reticulated sewerage system by a manual diversion device; - (b) pump diversion devices are designed to - (i) incorporate a surge tank to temporarily hold large drain flows from washing machines and bathtubs before distribution by a pump to a sub-surface land application area; - (ii) be fitted with a high water level warning device to warn of pump failure of system blockage.
+- (3) Capacity and structural requirements for - (a) diversion devices are designed to- - (i) incorporate coarse screen filters or sedimentation to remove suspended particles, oils and greases and solids prior to discharge to the greywater application area; - (ii) physically capture or filter out solids prior to irrigation and have the filter readily accessible for cleaning; - (iii) manage the output capacity from the contributing household fixtures; - (iv) automatically overflow to reticulated sewerage system if the facility's filtering or irrigation system does not work or does not work properly; - (v) ensure greywater can be diverted to the reticulated sewerage system by a manual diversion device; - (b) pump diversion devices are designed to - (i) incorporate a surge tank to temporarily hold large drain flows from washing machines and bathtubs before distribution by a pump to a sub-surface land application area; - (ii) be fitted with a high water level warning device to warn of pump failure of system blockage.

-Greywater Treatment Plants

-(4) The greywater treatment plant is designed and constructed -

-- (a) to prevent the direct flow of greywater between inlet and outlet: - (b) to avoid the likelihood of blockage, leakage or overflow; - (c) so that storage of greywater in a holding tank after treatment is avoided: - (d) from materials that are resistant or impervious both to the waste contained in the treatment unit and to the external environment, such as groundwater or sunlight, for the serviceable life of the unit.

-Greywater Treatment Plants

-- (4) The greywater treatment plant

-- (a) is an approved system;

-- (b) are installed, operated and maintained in accordance with the designer or manufacturer instructions.

-Greywater Application Areas
+Department: Planning and Policy Group: Land Use Planning Approved: General Meeting (01/03/06)

+REDLAND SHIRE COUNCIL guideline document

-- (5) The greywater use facility application area is designed - (a) to incorporate shallow subsurface dispersal of greywater from a diversion device or treatment plant; - (b) so that shallow subsurface drip irrigation lines and emitters are suitable for long term operation, having regard for the likely quality of greywater from the diversion device or treatment plant; - (c) so that there is sufficient greywater irrigation area to ensure long-term performance, taking soil types and likely greywater volumes into consideration: - (d) to avoid above ground ponding of greywater after its application to the soil; - (e) to avoid the likelihood of blockage and leakage; - (f) to provide reasonable access for maintenance, cleaning and
+Performance Criteria Probable Solutions Greywater Treatment Plants Greywater Treatment Plants (4) The greywater treatment plant is designed and constructed - (a) to prevent the direct flow of greywater between inlet and outlet; (b) to avoid the likelihood of blockage, leakage or overflow; (c) so that storage of greywater in a holding tank after treatment is avoided; (d) from materials that are resistant or impervious both to the waste contained in the treatment unit and to the external environment, such as groundwater or sunlight, for the serviceable life of the unit.
+(4) The greywater treatment plant (a) is an approved system; (b) are installed, operated and maintained in accordance we designer or manufacturer instructions.
+Greywater Application Areas Greywater Application Areas (5) The greywater use facility application area is designed - (a) to incorporate shallow subsurface dispersal of greywater from a diversion device or treatment plant; (b) so that shallow subsurface drip irrigation lines and emitters are suitable for long term operation, having regard for the likely quality of greywater from the diversion device or treatment plant; (c) so that there is sufficient greywater irrigation area to ensure long-term performance, taking soil types and likely greywater volumes into consideration; (d) to avoid above ground ponding of greywater after its application to the soil; (e) to avoid the likelihood of blockage and leakage; (f) to provide reasonable access for maintenance, cleaning and (5) The design, siting and size requirements for the greywater application area are as follows (a) takes into account the result site investigations as require under the Standard Plumbin Drainage Regulation 2003, 1A, Section 6A, including the determination of - (i) site soil categories; (ii) environmental constrain (iii) applicable design loadir (b) the size of the greywater application area is determine application area is determine calculating the daily volume greywater generated under nominal circumstances at the premises.
+Estimates of greguenerated are included in AS/NZS 1547:2000 On-site Domestic Wastewater Management, and an exame the recommended estimate greywater generated by an average household is provi

-Greywater Application Areas

-- (5) The design, siting and size requirements for the greywater application area are as follows - (a) takes into account the results of site investigations as required under the Standard Plumbing and Drainage Regulation 2003, Part 1A, Section 6A, including the determination of - - (i) site soil categories; - (ii) environmental constraints; - (iii) applicable design loading rate; - (b) the size of the greywater application area is determined by calculating the daily volume of greywater generated under nominal circumstances at the premises.
-Estimates of greywater generated are included in AS/NZS 1547:2000 On-site Domestic Wastewater Management, and an example of the recommended estimates for greywater generated by an average household is provided in clearing of blockages;

-Issue Date: 02/03/06

-(g) from materials that are impervious to greywater and water in the soil.

-Table 1:
+Department: Planning and Policy Group: Land Use Planning Approved: General Meeting (01/03/06)

+- - with the

+- ۶r

+- ults of ired ing and , Part the

+- ints;

+- ing rate;

+- ined by e of r the eywater e nple of es for n vided in